ecrm77/PFiller/README.md

 - Log into the Application
 - The Application creates a folder under user.home/PFiller.
 - Setup example:
-- Go to the Settings in Application and click on "Add new website to Database (one-page login).
+- Go to the Settings in Application and click on "Add a new website to Database (one-page login).
 - Open the website https://github.com/login
 - Click on the username field, click right and Inspect.
 It opens on the right of the HTML Elements and click one more time right on the highlighted element and Copy->Copy XPath.
 Paste the value into the Username field in the Application.
 Do the same for the password field and Sing in button ( right-click on the button without clicking)